heywoodlh/heywoodlh.io/_posts/2022-07-20-simple-nfdump-setup.md

 layout: post
 published: true
 permalink: a-simple-nfdump-setup
-tags: all, linux, netflow, network, nfdump
+tags: [ linux, netflow, network, nfdump ]
 ---

 This post will outline my simple Netflow collection setup running with some containers with nfdump tooling I setup for this purpose.